-Dear Parent/Guardian,
+Dear Parent/Carer,

-Your son/daughter is now coming to the end of their studies in the Lower School (Key Stage 3).
+Your son/daughter is now coming to the end of their studies in Key Stage 3.
 During Years 7-9 they have followed a curriculum with the National Curriculum central to it.
-It is intended to provide our pupils with an introduction to the essential knowledge that they need to be educated citizens, in a school that is inclusive and aspirational for all.
+It is intended to provide our pupils with an introduction to the essential knowledge that they need to be educated citizens, in an academy that is inclusive and aspirational for all.